No cringes, only kudos for Oscar red carpet looks

 Hollywood heyday: Brie Larson

-"There were nods to old Hollywood glamor, that super Joan Crawford glamor we're seeing, but with today's hairdos and makeup."
+"There were nods to old Hollywood glamour, that super Joan Crawford glamour we're seeing, but with today's hairdos and makeup."

 Daring decolletage: Taraji P. Henson